RobinDHVUB/info-vis-project/README.md

-# Information Visualization: Visualising a Multi-Modal Neuroimaging Dataset
+# Information Visualization: Project

-Project of Group 8 for the Information Visualization course at [vub](www.vub.be).
+Project of Group 8 for the Information Visualization course at [VUB](www.vub.be).

 ## 0. Contact information